top of page

 • At least one parent had/has resided in the United States or one of its outlying possessions.

-A person born abroad who is a U.S. citizen at birth is not required to file an Application for Certificate of Citizenship and may file for U.S. Passport with the Department of State through the U.S. Consulate at their place of residence.
+A person born abroad who is a U.S. citizen at birth is not required to file an Application for Certificate of Citizenship and may file for a U.S. Passport with the Department of State through the U.S. Consulate at their place of residence.

 What if only one parent is a U.S. citizen at the time of birth?

-Can a child born to U.S. Citizens grandparents become a citizen?
+Can a child born to U.S. Citizens' grandparents become a citizen?

 Sometimes, children born out of the United States to U.S. citizen parents do not satisfy U.S. citizenship acquisition requirements through their parents (often because the U.S. citizen parent did not fulfill the residency requirement).
 However, the child might still meet the criteria for citizenship acquisition through a grandparent.